benjaco-edu/db-assignment-4-mysql-users/README.md

 ## Excercise 1 - user privileges

-**Inventory** has to be albe to do all operations on products and productlines (contains the product description) to mange the products
+**Inventory** has to be able to do all operations on products and productlines (contains the product description) to mange the products
 ```
 mysql -u root -ppass1234 -e " \
 CREATE USER 'Inventory'@'%' IDENTIFIED BY 'pass1234'; \